Saturday 9 February 2013

 Starting at 8 am Felix picked me up from the hotel and off we went to the Old or Original Town of Panama City.
 The Old Town section houses the older homes highlighting all the influences on this grand city including French, Spanish, English and North American.
 The city Cathedral is different in that the towers are an entirely different style from that main section.
 The towers also have sea shells in the roof.

 We also visited the Presidential Office Building but they had security everywhere so I could only see from a distance.
-Felix pointed out the house with the 38 cats some of who were sunny themselves, all looked healthy.
+Felix pointed out a house with the 38 cats some of who were sunny themselves, all looked healthy.
 This location also allowed great views of the modern city and the Pacific Oceans with lots of ships lined up to enter the Canal.

-The USA turned over the Canal to Panama control at noon on 31 December 1999 and since that time Panama has turned this into a very profitable venture which is now helping the country grow and expand.
+The USA turned over the Canal to local Panama control at noon on 31 December 1999 and since that time Panama has turned this into a very profitable venture which is now helping the country grow and expand.
 The city itself shows lots of construction and activity.
 This was really obvious when we moved on the Causeway and I could see the multiple yachts and the expanded shoreline with new skyscrapers.

 Finally I got one last chance to chat with our excellent CEO Lisa, but more than that I believe Lisa to an outstanding individual, I really wish her a great future.